anpavlovsk/Daemontools-How-To/README.md

 Will'll make a shellscript that, once every second, writes the yyyymmdd:hhmmss time both to a file in the /tmp directory, and to stdout.
 This shellscript runs in the foreground and has no daemon-like properties.
 Then will'll call this shellscript, from a daemontools implementation, to make it into a daemon, controllable by the svc command, and observable with the svstat and svok commands.
 Will'll watch the file in the /tmp directory as you start and stop the daemon with the svc command.

+In this Hello, assume the following:

+Your username is root
+Your hostname is ubuntu2004
+The directory in which you assemble your services is /scratch/service, and that directory is owned and grouped root, and its permissions are 1755.
+Your shellscript is at /root/daemhello/print_timestamps.sh, and is owned by user root and is executable.

 ### Make and test the shellscript
 Make a directory directory called daemhello.
 Create the following shellscript, called print_timestamps.sh, in that newly created directory:
 ````